-The Royal Botanic Garden, Sydney (RBG) is a significant cultural and botanical icon for Australia and the world.
-Located on Sydney Harbour, the RBG contains numerous historic and heritage listed specimens that are of enormous cultural, scientific, horticultural and educational value.
-In 1989 Grey-headed Flying-foxes (Pteropus poliocephalus, GHFF) established roosting in the Palm Grove, which is the oldest and most significant planted area of the RBG.
+The RBGS is a significant cultural and botanical icon for Australia and the world.
+Located on Sydney Harbour, the RBGS contains numerous historic and heritage listed specimens that are of enormous cultural, scientific, horticultural and educational value.
+In 1989 Grey-headed Flyingfoxes (Pteropus poliocephalus, GHFF) established roosting in the Palm Grove, which is the oldest and most significant planted area of the RBGS.

-Within the RBG the roosting behaviour of the GHFF colony has contributed to the death of 33 trees and 35 palms prior to the dispersal, primarily through sustained defoliation.
-Immediately prior to the commencement of the dispersal an additional 60 trees and palms were assessed to be in a critical condition, due to the damage they sustained.
-To conserve the significant heritage site that is the RBG the Royal Botanic Gardens and Domain Trust (the Trust) determined to seek approval to disperse the GHFF colony.
+Within the RBG, the roosting behaviour of the GHFF colony has contributed to the death of 33 trees and 35 palms prior to the dispersal, primarily through sustained defoliation.
+Immediately prior to the commencement of the dispersal, an additional 60 trees and palms were assessed to be in a critical condition, due to the damage they sustained.
+To conserve the significant heritage site that is the RBG, the Royal Botanic Gardens and Domain Trust (the Trust) determined to seek approval to disperse the GHFF colony.

-The Trust received a Section 95(2) certificate of conditional approval from the New South Wales Office of Environment and Heritage for the relocation and ongoing disturbance of the GHFF from the RBG, effective from 6 February 2009 until 31 December 2014 (Certificate 1097285).
-The certificate 1097285 was closed by OEH in 2015.
-Renewal of the licence was discussed with OEH at the time, and it was agreed that the action was covered by Commonwealth approval (John Martin, pers.comm., 19 March 2019).
+The Trust received a Section 95(2) certificate of conditional approval from the New South Wales Office of Environment and Heritage (OEH) for the relocation and ongoing disturbance of the GHFF from the RBG, effective from 6 February 2009 until 31 December 2014 (Certificate 1097285).
+Certificate 1097285 was closed by the OEH in 2015.
+Renewal of the licence was discussed with OEH at the time, and it was agreed that the action was covered by Commonwealth approval (John Martin 2019, pers. comm., 19 March).
 OEH were advised that passive measures were being implemented in March 2019, and a decision was made that a new Threatened Species licence application should be submitted.
-Following this, a Biodiversity Conservation Licence under Part 2 of the Biodiversity Conservation Act 2016 was issued by OEH on 22 March 2019 (Licence No C0004672) until 2039.
+Following this, a Biodiversity Conservation Licence under Part 2 of the Biodiversity Conservation Act 2016 was issued by OEH (the Department of Planning, Industry and Environment [DPIE] as of July 2019) on 22 March 2019 (Licence No C0004672) until 2039.